 1. Name and title of the individual requesting consideration.

 2. A sponsor letter from the applicant on his or her entity's letterhead or, if the applicant is to represent an entity other than his or her employer, a letter from the entity to be represented, containing a brief statement of why the applicant should be considered for membership on the Council.
 This sponsor letter should also address the applicant's manufacturing-related experience, including any manufacturing trade policy experience.

 4. An affirmative statement that the applicant meets all eligibility criteria.

 5. An affirmative statement that the applicant is not required to register as a foreign agent under the Foreign Agents Registration Act of 1938, as amended.

 6. An affirmative statement that the applicant is not a federally registered lobbyist, and that the applicant understands that, if appointed, the applicant will not be allowed to continue to serve as a Council member if the applicant becomes a federally registered lobbyist.

-7. Information regarding the control of the entity to be represented, including the governing structure and stock holdings, as appropriate, demonstrating compliance with the criteria set forth above.
+7. Information regarding the control of the entity to be represented, including the governing structure and stock holdings, as appropriate, signifying compliance with the criteria set forth above.

-8. The entity's size, place of incorporation or principal place of business, ownership, product or service line and major markets in which the entity operates.
+8. The entity's size and ownership, product or service line and major markets in which the entity operates.